lalder57/wb-assess-1/src/wb-assess-1.md

 **_String_**

 ```
-A string is a data type that stores a series of characters inside quotation marks.
+A data type that stores a set of characters inside quotation marks, double quotation marks, or backticks.
 ```

 **_Number_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+A data type that stores whole numbers or decimals.
+No quotes are needed when declaring.
 ```

 **_Boolean_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+A data type that stores true/false values and they are generally used to test a condition or evaluate an expression.
 ```

 **_Array_**

 ```
-REPLACE THIS WITH YOUR ANSWER
+A data type that can contains multiple values within square brackets and separated by commas.
 ```

 ### B.3.
 Trace the value of `x`